 Materials include GOTS-certified organic cotton, GOLS Dunlop latex, essential oils, and GREENGUARD adhesives.

 Essentia's Ethical sourcing

 With a commitment to offering healthier mattresses and the certified materials used in their products, you can also rest assured that your mattress will be made using ethically sourced materials that are safe for humans.

-Essentia's Corporate responsibility
+Essentia's Corporate Responsibility

-To reduce the amount of packaging needed for their products, Essentia uses special machinery to compress, roll and pack its mattresses.
+To reduce the amount of packaging needed for its products, Essentia uses special machinery to compress, roll and pack its mattresses.
 This roll-packing technique helps them save on shipping costs and requires 75% less packaging.

 On a mission to deliver safer and healthier sleep, Naturepedic specializes in offering certified organic natural mattresses.
 Skipping the flame retardants and polyurethane foam, their certified organic mattresses are some of the best in the industry, with options for everyone in the family.

 Naturepedic uses certified organic cotton, wool, organic latex, and plant-based PLA.

 Naturepedic's Ethical sourcing